udogad/U.I-CLONES/README.md

-# myapp
+# UI CLONE

-A new Flutter project.
+A new Flutter project TO CLONE LOG INS OF VARIOUS SOCIAL MEDIA APPS.

 ## Getting Started